Overview

 The update should not affect your files, but we recommend having your files backed up to be safe.
 You can use a USC-approved cloud storage service or an encrypted, USC-approved external storage device.

-Step 2: Upgrade to Catalina (Requires 12.5–18.5GB of available storage)
+Step 2: Upgrade to Catalina (requires 12.5–18.5GB of available storage)

 - Go to https://apps.apple.com/us/app/macos-catalina/id1466841314?mt=12.